front-commerce/developers.front-commerce.com/docs/create-a-business-component.md

 }
 ```

-To build GraphQL, you can use **GraphiQL**, it is a GraphQL data explorer.
+To better understand and test your schema, you can use **GraphiQL**, it is a
+GraphQL web interface for GraphQL, similar to what PhpMyAdmin is for MySQL.
 In
 Front-Commerce Lite, we can access it at
 [http://0.0.0.0:4000/graphiql](http://0.0.0.0:4000/graphiql).

 > You may think that some of those data are already fetched in our `EnhanceHome`
 > and thus, this is inefficient.
 But `react-apollo` will handle that for you and
-> will group the requests to make only the necessary requests.
+> will group the requests to only make the necessary ones.
 > This allows us to only think about what a component needs.
 The responsibility for
 > the retrieval of its data lies with it.